SamuSommer/ScrobbleSync/README.md

 ## Contributing
-Please reach out on Discord if you would like to contribute.
+Please reach out to me on Discord @Samu#1337 if you would like to contribute :)